-- 2. Allow others to use the library in peace.
+2. Allow others to use the library in peace.
 Loud, boisterous behavior is not acceptable.
 Profanity, abusive or threatening language is not acceptable.
-Threatening gestures or unwanted physical, or excessive electronic contact, is not acceptable; - 3.
-Treat library materials and other library property with care; - 4.
-Neither the library or its staff is responsible for patrons' personal belongings left unattended; - 5.
-Talking on a cell phone is limited to the meetings rooms or the foyer; - 6.
-Appropriate attire, including shirts, pants, shorts, or skirts, and shoes, must be worn at all times; - 7.
-Eating and drinking is allowed in the library meeting rooms, using caution to not spill; - 8.
-Smoking, vaping, and the use of alcohol or drugs are prohibited on library premises.
+Threatening gestures or unwanted physical, or excessive electronic contact, is not acceptable;

+3. Treat library materials and other library property with care;

+4. Neither the library or its staff is responsible for patrons' personal belongings left unattended;

+5. Talking on a cell phone is limited to closed meeting rooms or the foyer;

+6. Eating and drinking is allowed in library meeting rooms, using caution to not spill;

+7. Appropriate attire, including shirts, pants, shorts, or skirts, and shoes, must be worn at all times;

+8. Sleeping is not allowed inside the library;

+9. Smoking, vaping, and the use of alcohol or drugs are prohibited on library premises;

+10. No weapons of any kind (guns, knives, tasers, axes, swords, etc.) in the Library or on the Library grounds unless carried by a law enforcement officer.